“How many fear the dark only

 -The Bird-Child Socrates

-Ayana found herself faced with this monstrosity.
+Anika found herself faced with this monstrosity.
 His eyes glowed so hot that his stare burned into her.
-He was blind, yet Ayana felt he could sense her that he was looking at her.
+He was blind, yet Anika felt he could sense her that he was looking at her.

-Tarnink stepped from behind Ayana and stood next to her.
-Ayana’s heart raced as she stared into the dead man before her.
+Tarnink stepped from behind Anika and stood next to her.
+Anika’s heart raced as she stared into the dead man before her.
 She knew now that the atrocity she was gazing upon was Arajuan.
 He was no longer the mythical creature of her childhood.
 She tried hard to hide her fear.
 She swallowed and searched deep within for courage.

 “Step aside you filthy elves,” Arajuan snarled.